B: Black Angel - Blackfoot

 It would appear that there were other unmaskings, but confusion surrounds Black Mask due to numerous imitators on the opposition circuit and the existence of the similarly named Mask.

 Here's an interesting one.
 Our first Black Mask appeared in 1934.
-Newspapers reported a contest between Black Mask and Belgian Walter Magnee.
+Newspapers reported a contest between Black Mask and Belgian Walter Magnee in Nottingham.
 In the third round the masked man voluntarily removed the mask to reveal himself as W.A.Ord, apparently “well known in Nottingham.”
+We have found quite a few references to W.A.
+Ord as an amateur as late as 1933.
 The now de-masked Black Mask won the contest, reportedly his first professional contest, in the fourth round.
+We have found no further references to W.A.
+Ord as a professional wrestler.

 But there's more.
 The Newcastle Journal and North Mail of 6th October, 1943, Charles Elliot that he had previously appeared at the hall as "The Black Mask."